-On the other end is North European descent with 18-26% incidence due to their long-standing dependence on unfermented dairy products - the European ancestors may have nested in a place where dairy farming flourished and passed on the specific gene type that produces lactase.
+On the other end is North European descent LI has a 18-26% incidence.
+Their long-standing dependence on unfermented dairy products indicates that the European ancestors have depended on dairy farming and passed on the specific gene type that produces lactase.

 Ethnicity also influences the age of onset of lactose intolerance.

 Lactose intolerance in infancy is the most common in Finland - 1 in 60,000 newborns affected.
-In white people, intolerance develops in children older than five years.
+In caucasians, intolerance develops in children older than five years.
 In African Americans, most children become intolerant by the age of two years.

 Lactose-intolerance Friendly Diet

 A lactose-free diet is the best way to combat lactose intolerance.
 But before eliminating lactose from your diet, it is important to test your extent of intolerance.
 Research suggests that many people can have a cup of milk every day (12 grams of lactose) without any or very mild symptoms.
 This is important because dairy is a common source of vitamin D and calcium.
 So if you can tolerate a cup of milk a day, it's better to use it to your advantage.